- Las Positas College

 Captioning YouTube, 3C Media Videos in Studio

-If you add properly captioned YouTube videos into Studio, please note that the captions do not come along with them.
+If you upload/add properly captioned YouTube videos into your Studio collection, please note that the captions do not come along with them.

 Create an .mp4 Video File